marcanuy/simpleit.rocks/docs/bash/_posts/2016-11-28-delete-all-backup-files-recursively-in-bash.md

 After making sure the above files we want to delete, we add the `-delete` flag: `find -name "*~" -print -delete`.

-> Warnings: Don't forget that the find command line is evaluated as an
-> expression, so putting -delete first will make find try to delete
-> everything below the starting points you specified.
-When testing a
-> find command line that you later intend to use with -delete, you
-> should explicitly specify -depth in order to avoid later surprises.
-> Because -delete implies -depth, you cannot usefully use -prune and
-> -delete together.
->
-> <footer class="blockquote-footer"> <cite> Find command in <a href="http://man7.org/linux/man-pages/man1/find.1.html">General Commands Manual</a></cite></footer>
-{: class="blockquote alert alert-danger" cite="http://man7.org/linux/man-pages/man1/find.1.html"}

 <pre class="shell">
 <samp>
 <span class="shell-prompt">$</span> <kbd>find -name "*~" -print -delete</kbd>